Small group tour of Ancient Turkey

 Day 10: Cappadocia - Konya

-This morning we depart for the Ilara Gorge, a 100m deep canyon formed over thousands of years by the Melendiz River.
-It is estimated that around 80 000 people once lived in the Ilhara Valley.
+This morning we depart for the Ihlara Gorge, a 100m deep canyon formed over thousands of years by the Melendiz River.
+It is estimated that around 80 000 people once lived in the Ihlara Valley.
 These days it is one of the best hiking spots in Turkey.
 We enjoy a pleasant morning walk along the valley floor next to a fast-flowing stream.
-We’ll have a mid-morning stop for morning tea of gozleme and fresh orange juice.
-We get back on bus and make way to Saralti to visit the underground city, with 3 levels that can be visited (there are 7 in total).
-We continue on to Konya where we visit the Sultanhani Carevanserai.
-We also visit Mevlana Museum which is better visited in the late afternoon as there are fewer people and less hostility from the locals who view it as a shrine, not a museum.
+We’ll enjoy a morning tea by the river.
+We continue on to Konya where we will enjoy lunch together and visit the Sultanhani Caravanserai, which is one of the largest and best-preserved Seljuk caravanserai in Turkey.
+We also visit Mevlana Museum.
 The museum is the mausoleum of Rumi, a 13th century Persian Sufi mystic, poet and Islamic scholar.
 His ‘Masnavi’, written in the city of Konya, is thought to be one the greatest poems in the Persian language.

 Day 11: Konya – Antalya